Does renters insurance cover flooding?

 Flood insurance is designed to cover water damage from a natural disaster — flash flooding, hurricanes, etc. If a pipe bursts in your kitchen and floods your apartment, flood insurance would not apply.
 You can add coverage for burst pipes and other mishaps to a standard flood insurance policy as an endorsement.

-This article was written by one of The Zebra’s insurance experts.
 Each of our articles is thoroughly researched to provide readers accurate, helpful, and unbiased insurance information.
 That’s insurance in black and white.®